The Most Beautiful College Campuses You Can Visit in the U.S.

 23. Wellesley College

 Wellesley College in Wellesley, Massachusetts, is just 12 miles from Boston, but Travel + Leisure reports that the campus feels like a completely separate world.
 The 500-acre campus features pathways, meadows, groves of conifers and hardwoods, and a tranquil lake.
-The college also has an abundance of beautiful 19th century brick buildings.
+The college also has an abundance of beautiful 19th-century brick buildings.
 Even better?
-Its sixteen greenhouses are packed with tropical, subtropical, and desert plantings that stay lush even through the long New England winters.
+Its 16 greenhouses are packed with tropical, subtropical, and desert plantings that stay lush even through the long New England winters.

 Next: Yale University in Connecticut

 Yale University in New Haven, Connecticut, is the third-oldest institution of higher education in the United States.
 You can almost feel that history when you walk onto the campus.
 According to Condé Nast Traveler, the campus dates to 1701 but can sometimes feel even older.
 However, not all of the buildings feel historical.
 Condé Nast notes that visitors can also check out some more modern architecture, including Eero Saarinen’s Ingalls Rink, Paul Rudolph’s Art and Architecture Building, and Louis Kahn’s Yale Art Gallery and Yale Center for British Art.